7Block Labs

 ByAUJay

-Summary: Most blockchain proof-of-concepts for “verifiable data vendors” quietly fail because they benchmark the wrong things and let vendors optimize to vanity metrics.
-This playbook shows decision‑makers how to run a 30‑day, bias‑resistant POC across oracles, verifiable compute, and credentials—complete with concrete test cases, instrumentation, and pass/fail thresholds.
+Summary: A lot of blockchain proof-of-concepts for “verifiable data vendors” seem to flop because they focus on the wrong benchmarks and allow vendors to chase after shiny metrics.
+This playbook is here to guide decision-makers through a 30-day, bias-resistant POC that dives into oracles, verifiable compute, and credentials.
+It’s packed with straightforward test cases, handy instrumentation, and clear pass/fail criteria.

 verifiable data vendor: How to Run a Proof-of-Concept Without Biased Metrics